JorgeV92/SSSP/sssp/README.md

 Head into the directory `SSSP` and run the following commands

 - `cmake -DCMAKE_BUILD_TYPE=Debug -S . -B build` then `cmake --build build`

+## TODO

+- Proofread material and verify the accuracy of the algorithm pseudocode.
+- Replace hard-coded graphs with `CLI` functionality and the ability to read from files.
+- Implement Google Test to ensure correctness and identify bugs.
+- Add visualizations using the [Manim](https://3b1b.github.io/manim/index.html#) engine.